 “For the Wrestling Cause and the Great Men & Women it Creates”

 Originally created to give our #EliteFamily Seniors Student/Athlete/Wrestlers financial scholarships for college and create opportunities for low-income families to participate in the Elite Wrestling Program at no cost.
-Today, the Trust still does those services but has grown into supporting local team booster clubs for wrestling programs, financial and resource support for senior level wrestlers competing nationally and is a life-long support system for our #EliteFamily.
+Today, the Trust still does those services but has grown into doing more for other by supporting Veteran’s reacclimation, local team booster clubs for wrestling programs, financial and resource support for senior level wrestlers competing nationally.
+In all the Elite for Life Trust is a life-long support system for our #EliteFamily.

 - Discipline & Time Management.
 It is the foundation of Success

 - You to Build self-confidence and pride in accomplishment

 - You to Work closely and honestly with head instructor and our highly-experienced staff